Naval Detachment K: Formation

 Already during the spring Finnish Kenraaliluutnantti Paavo Talvela and Eversti Eino Iisakki Järvinen who was commanding the Ladoga Coastal Defense Brigade (Laatokan rannikkoprikaati) came up with an idea that the boat traffic providing supplies to the Leningrad needed to be disrupted.
 Talvela then presented this idea to the Germans on his own behalf going past both Finnish Navy Staff and General Staff.
 Germans responded positively to the proposition and informed the slightly surprised Finns—who apart from Talvela had very little knowledge of the proposition—that transport of the equipment for the Ladoga operation was already arranged.
 Both the Germans and Italians sent naval units to Lake Ladoga to assist the Finns with coastal defence of the lake and to enforce the ongoing siege of Leningrad.

-A combined Finnish-German-Italian unit, the Naval Detachment K was formed on 17 May 1942, consisting of four Italian MAS boats, four German Kriegsmarine minelaying boats (Küstenminenboot, or KM-Boot) and the Finnish motor torpedo boat Sisu.
+A combined Finnish–German–Italian unit, Naval Detachment K was formed on 17 May 1942, consisting of four Italian MAS boats, four Kriegsmarine minelayers (Küstenminenboot, or KM-Boot) and the Finnish motor torpedo boat Sisu.
 The German and Italian vessels were grouped into two units under Finnish command.
-First to arrive was the Italian XII Squadriglia MAS on 22 June, consisting of four motor torpedo boats (MAS 526, MAS 527, MAS 528, and MAS 529).
+First to arrive was the Italian XII Squadriglia MAS on 22 June, consisting of four motor torpedo boats (MAS 526, MAS 527, MAS 528 and MAS 529).
 Five days later, four German KM-boats (KM 3, KM 4, KM 8, and KM 22) also arrived.
-However, the German minelaying boats suffered from inexperienced crews and unreliable engines and it took until 10 August before all KM-boats were repaired and deemed operational.
+The German minelaying boats had inexperienced crews and unreliable engines and it took until 10 August before all KM-boats were repaired and deemed operational.

-Also operating on the lake were the Finnish Ladoga Flotilla, composed mainly of armed fishing vessels and small motorboats, and the German Ferry Operations Staff East (Einsatzstab Fähre Ost, or EFO), a Luftwaffe formation consisting of infantry boats (Infanterietransporter „Siebelgefäß“, a.k.a.
+Also operating on the lake were the Finnish Ladoga Flotilla, composed mainly of armed fishing vessels and small motorboats and the German Einsatzstab Fähre Ost (Ferry Operations Staff East) (Einsatzstab Fähre Ost, or EFO), a Luftwaffe formation consisting of infantry boats (Infanterietransporter „Siebelgefäß", a.k.a.
 I-Boot) and Siebel ferries.